zlosynth/proton/README.md

 # License

-Software of Achordion is distributed under the terms of the General Public License version 3.
+Software of Proton is distributed under the terms of the General Public License version 3.
 See [LICENSE-SOFTWARE](LICENSE-SOFTWARE) for details.

 Schematics and PCB layout are distributed under the terms of Creative Commons